Resonance Grants

 Projects must align with FACEF’s vision, mission and values.

-Applications for exhibitions and artistic projects will have to be submitted by eligible artistic organisations and not by the artists themselves.
 Projects must be affiliated with the visual arts and initiated by non-profit organisations such as: Contemporary art centres, museums, artist-run spaces, and project spaces, art education institutions, research centres, online curatorial or artistic projects.

 Eligible projects may be awarded funding of up to AUD $15,000.